 Dr. David Young & Simon

-One Connecticut family is heartbroken over their beloved dog Simon (a mixed breed) who is currently on death row and local town wants to euthanize him.
+One Connecticut family was heartbroken over their beloved dog Simon (a mixed breed) who was on death row, with their local town wanting to euthanize him.

 Unfortunately, one time when David and his wife were away, they hired a pet sitter who had known Simon for years.
 At the time, she was in the backyard-playing ball with Simon when all of a sudden a next-door neighbor teenager came through the wire fence separating the properties.
 David explains that they have both a wooden fence and a wire fence enclosing the property.
 The teenage boy then cut through the wire fence to gain access to the Young’s property.
 He apparently did this to retrieve his lacrosse ball rather than just ask for the ball back.

 The teenage boy came through the fence with his lacrosse stick and startled both Simon and the pet sitter.
 All of a sudden Simon noticed some strange person in the middle of the large backyard.
 Not surprisingly, Simon went after the boy and warned him with a nip to his shoe.
 The kid then raised his lacrosse stick in a threatening manner at Simon and Simon and bit him in the thigh.
 The kid then ran away back through the fence where he came in and Simon retreated.

 It is not unheard of for a dog to bite someone when they are protecting their property.
 There was no doubt that this kid was trespassing, cutting the Young’s fence and destroying their property.
 Unfortunately, the boy’s family sought to seek revenge rather than come and talk to the Youngs.
 Most people are reasonable, especially with neighbors and might say, “Well, you know, kids make mistakes.”
 However, the neighbors chanted, “Kill the dog, kill the dog!”